 I am an Assistant Professor in the Department of Library and Information Studies, located in the School of Education at the University of North Carolina - Greensboro.
-I also manage and helped create the eBlack Champaign-Urbana project.
+I also manage the eBlack Champaign-Urbana and Let's Move in Libraries projects.

 In February 2017, my book chapter Social inequalities in the shaping of cultural heritage infrastructure was published in Participatory Heritage, edited by Henriette Roued-Cunliffe and Andrea Copeland for Facet Publishing.